Neither of the two primary loan options are necessarily "better"

 The average interest rate for car wash acquisition or purchase financing is between 4.0 - 5.5%

-For SBA and USDA car wash loans the average LTC or LTV for a car wash loan is 15%.
+For SBA and USDA car wash loans the average LTC or LTV for a carwash loan is 85% - leaving 15% to be provided as cash equity from the borrower.

-For conventional and non-government lenders and car wash loans, LTC or LTC sits closer to 22.5% on average and tends to have a higher level of variability on a case-by-case basis than it’s alternative quasi-government backed loan alternatives.
+For conventional and non-government lenders and car wash loans, LTC or LTC sits closer to 77.5% on average (leaving ~22.5% cash down in equity required by borrower) and tends to have a higher level of variability on a case-by-case basis than it’s alternative quasi-government backed loan alternatives.

 This time range holds regardless of whether the car wash loan being attained is an SBA Loan (7(a) or 504) or whether it is a conventional (aka Bank) loan.